Alteheit/entipy/README.md

 ### Implementing entity resolution with the SerialResolver

 The central building block of EntiPy is the `SerialResolver`.
-This class is a stateful and thread-unsafe agent that clusters data records.
+This class represents a stateful agent that clusters data records serially.

 At a basic level, the `SerialResolver` accepts a sequence (a list or a set) of references when first instantiated.